LucidPixelDesign/LucidPixelDesign/README.md

-This is the official GitHubm account of Lucid Pixel.
+This is the official GitHub account of Lucid Pixel.

 Our Mission:
 At Lucid Pixel Web Design, we are more than just a web design company; we are passionate architects of digital experiences.